Brown Babies: Germany

-The postwar years in Europe brought new challenges, including an ultimately unknowable number of numerous illegitimate children born from unions between occupying soldiers and native women.
+The postwar years in Germany brought new challenges, including an ultimately unknowable number of illegitimate children born from unions between occupying Black French, Moroccan, Algerian, and Black American soldiers and native German women.
 Often the military discouraged fraternization with the locals and any proposed marriages.
 As an occupying power, the United States military discouraged its forces from fraternizing with Germans.
 Under any circumstances, soldiers had to get permission of commanding officers in order to marry overseas.
 As inter-racial marriages were illegal in most of the United States in the era, commanding officers of the U.S. soldiers forced many such couples to split up, or at least prevented their marriages.

+As many as 11,040 to 860,000 German women were subjected to mass rape at the hands of allied forces during the occupation of Germany, with the latter estimate resulting from analysis of 'war children’ who were "the product of rape."
+Reviewing victim statements reported to U.S. forces from early March to early July 1945, historian R.M.
+Douglas reported that among the accounts where the race of perpetrator was identified, 52% of accounts identified the rapist as black, 41% white, 6% multiple races, and 1% Latino.

+Post-World War I

-The German attitude toward biracial children, as legally pursued during the Third Reich and maintained by many in postwar occupied Germany was informed by similar circumstances in World War I. Their number had been approximately 600, and they had become symbols of Germany's defeat.
-Under Adolf Hitler, some had been placed in concentration camps as “Rhineland Bastards,” and some may have been murdered, though that was not proven.
+The German attitude toward Black and German biracial children developed shortly after the first world war.
+These biracial children totaled to approximately 600, and were referred to as mischlingskinder or "Rhineland Bastards."
+Although all mischlingskinder were racially persecuted, the kind of external response the children received was dependent on the paternity of the child.
+Children born from solely African paternity in 1918-1935 were deemed less socially acceptable and more disease-ridden than mischlingskinder born from African-American fathers in 1945–1952.
+They had become symbols of Germany's defeat and during the Third Reich, some had been placed in concentration camps or may have been murdered, though that was not proven.